jpaulm/fbp-etl/src/com/jpaulmorrison/Step12/README.md

 - 3 `ResultSet` methods, corresponding to the 3 field types

-Now `price` should not be a simple arithmetic type, as it is currency, and should specify the currency denomination.
-Now it is very easy to assume that a price is in whatever currency we use in our home country, and we have all been doing this for decades, but this is not adequate for a worldwide marketplace - see https://jpaulm.github.io/busdtyps.html .
-This in turn means that its type on the database would in fact be `VARCHAR`, and its type in `Book` would be `Currency`.
-We will be talking about this in a later step.

 The table field types will be a given (there will even be people designing tables that use `float` or `double` for currency amounts - I don't know how to prevent this!).
 The class definitions are up to the application designer, so we have more leeway here.

 Now, just as Java reflection allows you to obtain metadata, MySQL supports metadata about the columns in a table.
-There is no particular reason for ReadJDBC to obtain less than all the columns, so we can change the `select` statement to retrieve all the columns, and use the MySQL metadata to get names and descriptions for them.
+There is no particular reason for ReadJDBC not to obtain all the columns, so we can change the `select` statement to retrieve all columns, and use the MySQL metadata to get names and descriptions for them.

-Here is some sample output (including the `select` statement):
+Here is some sample MySQL metadata output (I have included the `select` statement):

 ![Column metadata](https://github.com/jpaulm/fbp-etl/blob/master/src/com/jpaulmorrison/Step12/docs/Step12-2.png "Column metadata")

-The column types determine the `ResultSet` `getxx()` methods, so we are on our way!
+The column types determine the `ResultSet` `getxx()` methods, so we can use Java reflection to access the columns.

+You will notice that, in the code segment above, the Java field names have the same names as the MySQL column names, but we can't rely on this, so I would suggest that the relationships between these - plus any non-standard type information - be held in a JSON file.

+Now `price` should not be a simple arithmetic type, as it is currency, and should specify the currency denomination.
+Now it is very easy to assume that a price is in whatever currency we use in our home country, and we have all been doing this for decades, but this is not adequate for a worldwide marketplace - see https://jpaulm.github.io/busdtyps.html .
+This in turn means that its type on the database would in fact be `VARCHAR`, and its type in `Book` would be `Currency`.
+We will be talking about this in a later step, but it gives an added reason for holding field relationships externally to the component code.

+We will be developing a generalized component based on `ReadJDBC.java`.